shalom2552/IntroToDataScience/README.md

 Intro to data science is a technion course for dealing and calculate with a big data.

+## content
+Laboratory exercises as well as homework of the course Introduction to Statistics delivered at the Technion

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install git.